Toledo Publishing

 “The Instruction Manual,” the first chapter, is an absurd assortment of tasks and items dissected in an instruction-manual format.
 “Unusual Occupations,” the second chapter, describes the obsessions and predilections of the narrator’s family, including the lodging of a tiger-just one tiger- “for the sole purpose of seeing the mechanism at work in all its complexity.”
 Finally, the “Cronopios and Famas” section delightfully characterizes, in the words of Carlos Fuentes, “those enemies of pomposity, academic rigor mortis and cardboard celebrity – a band of literary Marx Brothers.”

-Translation by Ruth Sepp, 2022
+Translation by Ruth Sepp, published in 2022

 Homeland, Fernando Aramburu

-Here is the story of two families in small-town Basque country, pitted against each other by the ideology and violence of the terrorist group ETA, from the unrelentingly grim 1980s to October 2011 when the group proclaimed an end to its savage insurgency.
+This is the story of two families in small-town Basque country, pitted against each other by the ideology and violence of the terrorist group ETA, from the unrelentingly grim 1980s to October 2011 when the group proclaimed an end to its savage insurgency.
 Erstwhile lifetime friends–especially the generation of parents on both sides–the two families become bitter enemies when a father of one is killed by ETA militants, among them one of the sons of the other family.
 Told through a succession of more than one hundred short sections devoted to a rich multiplicity of characters whose role in the story becomes clear as one reads.
 Homeland brilliantly unfolds in nonlinear fashion as it traces the consequences for the families of both the murder victim and the perpetrator.
 Aramburu alludes only obliquely to a historical matrix even as he focuses on the psychological complexity of his characters while building nearly unbearable narrative tension.

-Translation by Maria Kall, 2020
+Translation by Maria Kall, published in 2020

 Around the ashes of the grandfather, which will rest forever under the water, sixteen people reconstruct the history of their family as well as their own.
 From the grandmother to the youngest granddaughter, from the memory of the village in which the elders were born and raised before being forced to abandon it in the face of its imminent destruction to the stories and feelings of the youngest, the story runs like a flow successive consciousness, like an existential and polyhedral kaleidoscope to which the surface of the water serves as a mirror.